 We are located on 11 lovely acres.
 Our collection is quite vast and covers many time periods throughout Freetown's history.
-Our exhibits range from Native Artifacts, to Civil War, as well as agriculture, fishing, and manufacturing tools.
+Our exhibits range from Native Artifacts to Civil War and agriculture, fishing, and manufacturing tools.
 We have something for everyone to enjoy!
-Explore our main museum and buildings below and come visit them in person.
+Find out more about our main museum and buildings below, or better yet come visit them in person.

 We are lovingly restoring the Jenkins house, which holds an amazing story.
 We are also building a replica of the East Freetown Garage.
 Come by and see our progress on these exciting new projects.

-Built in 1914, and donated by the Stillwater Charities Foundation, the building was originally used for screening cranberries, by the Bullock Cranberry Company and then as a warehouse by Stillwater Associates of East Freetown.
+Built in 1914 and donated by the Stillwater Charities Foundation, the main building was originally used for screening cranberries by the Bullock Cranberry Company and then as a warehouse by Stillwater Associates of East Freetown.

 Rooms from several historic homes located on South Main Street were removed and reconstructed within the building; the keeping room from the Hathaway house, and the parlor from Captain Job Terry's house built in the 1830s.
 An area of the museum displays items typical of the early 1900s kitchen from the ice box and cast iron stove to the utensils and appliances.

 The rooms on the upper level of the museum display bedrooms; an adult's room and a child's room which displays toys that were common to the period.

 Other displays include the Civil War memorabilia, and a library contains genealogical material of the families in the area as well as vital statistics from other towns.

 The Gazebo houses the 1915 bronze bell from the steeple of the Methodist church that was formerly on Middleboro Road in East Freetown.